 What are B2C Marketing Strategies?

-To be victorious at B2C marketing, you must contact your potential customers at the most suitable time and deliver a message customized as per their needs to boost conversion.
+To be victorious in B2C marketing, you must contact your potential customers at the most suitable time and deliver a message customized as per their needs to boost conversion.
 While this may appear like an impossible task at the outset, below are a few manageable tips to help make the process much smoother.

 1. Reminder Emails